NijazK/NijazK.github.io/_posts/Update 2023-01-15-MeanReversionCyclicals.markdown

 ## 6-Month Backtest Results
 For this backtest, we use 10x more liquidity than the above example to compensate transaction fees as well as use volume to our advantage.
 ![](https://user-images.githubusercontent.com/75659218/223874500-2008e477-b36f-477b-8bc8-3cf35775b30b.png)
 We see that an extended period for the mean reversion trading strategy is more suitable than a weekly or singular month because we the algorithm can emit better results the more timesteps it gets fed.
-We can also see the Sharpe ratio is much higher in a 6-month backtest than both 1-month and 2-week combined.

 ## 1-Year Backtest result
 We'll assume the $1 billion USD portfolio example from before and only allocate 10% of the portfolio to this strategy ($100,000,000).